databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 - Introduce more configurations like expression nesting depths, query complexity.
 - Improved SQL simplification.
 - Optimized query execution and analysis.

-SQLsmith is a powerful tool to discover hidden bugs and improve Databend's stability and reliability.
-We look forward to its evolving role.